prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 - Components and networking packages are under development, an external networking/component library is required with Prvd 'M Wrong
-- We strive to keep Prvd 'M Wrong bug-free, but there is blemishes
+- We strive to keep Prvd 'M Wrong bug-free, but there are blemishes and imperfection, and is not as battle-tested as other frameworks